Applications for this grant are currently closed. Please watch for future funding opportunities.

 - Please submit your filled in application to the following e-mail address: IECampsBiH@state.gov.

 - The deadline for submission of the Interethnic Reconciliation and Youth Camps Grants proposals/supporting documentation is Friday, March 25, 2022 by COB (close of business) 17:00.

 Upon submission, please request a confirmation of the receipt of your application.

 D3.
 Budget Guidelines: Any application not meeting the budget requirements below will not be considered for funding.

-- Detailed budget should be written in USD and not exceed amount of USD 50,000.
+- Detailed budget should be written in USD, with a maximum amount of USD 50,000.